hbctraining/Training-modules/planning_successful_rnaseq/lessons/QC_raw_data.md

 ## Learning Objectives:

 * Understanding the quality values in a FASTQ file
-* Understanding metrics output in FASTQC quality report
+* Understanding metrics output in FastQC quality report

 ## Quality Control of FASTQ files